-Therefore, instead of targeting unknown, non-targeted, and irrelevant people to get your content shared, you can influence people who already have engaged with your blog to share your latest article.
+Therefore, instead of targeting unknown, non-targeted, and irrelevant people to get your content shared, you can influence people who have already engaged with your blog to share your latest article.

 The essential part of influencer marketing is, there are a few different faces.
 This means the template you used for journalists might not work for authority in your industry.

 - Personal Brand